 WOOD Butterfly Strategy

-WOOD (iShares Global Timber & Forestry ETF), in the Financial Services sector, (Asset Management - Global industry), listed on NASDAQ.
+WOOD (iShares Global Timber & Forestry ETF), in the Financial Services sector, (Asset Management industry), listed on NASDAQ.

-The iShares Global Timber & Forestry ETF seeks to track the investment results of an index composed of global equities in or related to the timber and forestry industry.
+The iShares Global Timber & Forestry ETF aims to replicate the investment performance of a benchmark index.
+This index consists of company shares sourced from around the world, all of which are involved in or linked to the timber and forestry sector.

-WOOD (iShares Global Timber & Forestry ETF) trades in the Financial Services sector, specifically Asset Management - Global, with a market capitalization of approximately $247.9M, a beta of 0.79 versus the broader market, a 52-week range of 66.65-83.32, average daily share volume of 33K, a public-listing history dating back to 2008.
+WOOD (iShares Global Timber & Forestry ETF) trades in the Financial Services sector, specifically Asset Management, with a market capitalization of approximately $247.3M, a beta of 0.75 versus the broader market, a 52-week range of 64.53-83.32, average daily share volume of 16K, a public-listing history dating back to 2008.
 These structural characteristics shape how WOOD etf options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 What is a butterfly on WOOD?